excaliburjs/Excalibur/src/engine/Docs/Sprites.md

 ## Sprite Effects

-Excalibur offers many sprite effects such as [[Effects.Colorize]] to let you manipulate sprites.
+Excalibur offers many sprite effects such as [[Colorize]] to let you manipulate sprites.
 Keep in mind, more effects requires more power and can lead to memory or CPU constraints and hurt performance.
 Each effect must be reprocessed every frame for each sprite.